 Are there other grant or loan programs available to child care businesses?

-The relief package also provides $284 billion in loans through the Paycheck Protection Program (PPP) – a program run by the Small Business Administration to help businesses cover the costs of payroll and retain their employees.
+The relief package also provides $284 billion in loans through the Paycheck Protection Program (PPP) – a program run by the Small Business Administration to help businesses cover the costs of payroll and other operating expenditures*, as well as retain their employees.
 The program opened Jan.
 11. Some updates to the program include:

 - PPP borrowers can set their loan’s covered period to be any length between 8 and 24 weeks.

 - Loans will now cover additional expenses, including operations expenditures, property damage costs, supplier costs and worker protection expenditures.

 - PPP now provides greater flexibility for seasonal employees.

 - Certain existing PPP borrowers can request to modify their first PPP loan.

 - Certain existing PPP borrowers will be eligible to apply for a second PPP loan beginning Jan.
 13. Qualifications for a second loan include having no more than 300 employees and being able to show that revenue declined at least 25% in any quarter in 2020 compared with 2019.
 Re-applying companies should have also used the full amount of their first loan by the time they receive the second.

 *Note that operations expenditures include payments for any business software or cloud computing service that facilitates business operations, product or service delivery, the processing, payment or tracking of payroll expenses, human resources, sales and billing functions, or accounting or tracking of supplies, inventory, records and expenses.

 We wrote a comprehensive guide on COVID-related financial assistance, including the PPP, here.